suffolklibraries/sljekyll/_recurrents/gainsborough-local-area-coordinator.md

 ---
-recurrent-title: "Local Area Coordinator drop-in: talk to Steve Gray about concerns and opportunities in Gainsborough, Ravenswood and St Helens"
+recurrent-title: "Local Area Coordinator drop-in"
+recurrent-description: "Talk to Steve Gray about concerns and opportunities in Gainsborough, Ravenswood and St Helens"
 recurrent-day: Monday
 recurrent-times: 1300-1500
 recurrent-location: gainsborough-community-library